finestnothing/miscNotes/fall2021/CSc139/HW_02_Resha.md

 3. Write a concise description of the C/C++ function `fflush()`.
    - Takes everything from buffer (output stream only) and throws it.
 Main purpose is to move to data/console/disk and clear the current output.
 4. Make a concise description of the Unix/Linux OS command `whoami`.
 Also try `WHOAMI` on windows, describe result.
    - Returns the username of the current user.
-Gives a large amount of files when used on windows, normally used on Unix
+Returned alec-pc\alecr
 5. Write a C++ program `system1` that calls the library function `system()`.
 Issue 3 distinct calls to `system()` with a single argument from: `ls`, `pwd`, and `whoami`.
 Show source and generated outputs.
 Describe.
     ```c++
     #include <stdio.h>